mdodell/TAMID-Fellowship-2020-Questions/front-end/README.md

    `inner_div` should be a box with 50% of the width and height of `outer_div`.
 It should have a white dotted border of 3 pixels, and the text "TAMID" should be centered vertically and to the right of the box.
 The box should have a padding of 20 pixels.

+   You should just submit the code for these two CSS classes.

 2. Make this code work in Javascript:

    ```